event4u-app/data-helpers/starlight/src/content/docs/advanced/custom-validation.md

     public function messages(): array
     {
         return [
-            'regex' => 'Username can only contain letters, numbers, and underscores', 'unique' => 'This username is already taken', ];
+            'regex' => 'Username can only contain letters, numbers and underscores', 'unique' => 'This username is already taken', ];
     }